wavemotion-dave/ColecoDS/README.md

 The MTX emulated is a base MTX-512 system with 64K of RAM...
 This should allow most games to run.

 Once the game is loaded into memory you will be sitting at the BASIC prompt.
 At this prompt you need to LOAD "" (if .MTX) or RUN the game (if .RUN).
 I've made this simple - just hit the DS **START** key to enter the proper command automatically.
+Alternatively, you will find the RUN commands in the Cassette Icon Menu.

 Spectravideo SVI Compatibility :
 -----------------------